 SEAS faculty research is multidisciplinary.
 Thus, the SEAS academic management structure parallels the primary areas in which SEAS faculty teach.

-To best coordinate activities in an non-departmental structure, SEAS has created the roles of Area Deans and Area Administrators.
+To best coordinate activities in a non-departmental structure, SEAS has created the roles of Area Deans and Area Administrators.

 The area deans manage relevant academic and course planning; faculty and staff searches; promotion reviews for faculty appointments; represent SEAS to the FAS committee on appointments and promotions; and advise the dean on academic leadership.

-A newly formed Steering Committee, formed in FY 2011, chaired by the Dean, is composed of all of the Area Deans; the Associate Dean for Academic Programs; and, in ex-officio roles, the Executive Dean, the Associate Dean for Administration and Academic Affairs and the Chief Financial Officer/Associate Dean for Finance and IT Operations.
-The Steering Committee is responsible for short- and long-term planning for the school and for facilitating coordination across programs, departments, other schools (in particular the Faculty of Arts and Sciences), and the central administration at Harvard.
+A Steering Committee chaired by the Dean is composed of all of the Area Deans and is responsible for short- and long-term academic planning for the school and for facilitating coordination across programs, departments, other schools and the central administration at Harvard.

 Student Admissions, Enrollment, and Support